Step Up to Social Work is a 14-month, post graduate, intensive full-time qualifying programme run by the Berkshire Regional Partnership.

 - West Berkshire Council

-This course will start in January 2020 as part of the sixth cohort funded by the Department of Education where trainees will receive a bursary for the duration of the course.
+This course will start in January 2021 as part of the seventh cohort funded by the Department of Education where trainees will receive a bursary for the duration of the course.

 More placements, more choices

 Bucks is a Placement Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.

 We’ll also prepare you for work beforehand, with special Skills for Work training, further boosting your CV, and building skills employers will value.
 In recognition of the value we place on these skills we have incorporated this experience into your study time.

 Placements Plus is all about helping you get some valuable experience under your belt while you’re a student.
 To increase your choices later, and help you get the graduate-level job you want.

 Students will be expected to complete a minimum of 170 placement days of social work experience in local authorities.